trueberryless/the-thinking-hub/src/content/posts/creative-thinking.md

 We often hear managers say, "I need to put some pressure on the team to get the creative juices flowing."
 This is scientifically backward. **Stress and Creativity are biologically incompatible.**

 When you are under stress (duress, fear of deadlines, angry bosses), your brain shifts gears.
-It shuts down higher-order functions and hands the reins to the **Limbic System**—the primal, emotional center focused on survival.
+It shuts down higher-order functions and hands the reins to the **Limbic System** — the primal, emotional center focused on survival.

 This creates a **Cognitive Tunnel Vision**.
 Your brain’s only goal is to escape the stress.
 To do that, it craves certainty.
 It reaches for what it _knows_ works: established patterns, safe code, standard procedures.
-It blocks out anything risky, new, or unproven—i.e., it blocks out Creativity.
+It blocks out anything risky, new, or unproven — i.e., it blocks out Creativity.
 You literally cannot "think outside the box" when your brain is screaming that the box is on fire.

 ### The Four Fears